 With my work I hope to convey the beauty and energy of wild trout and capture the varied moods encountered when fly fishing in wilderness areas – ‘Wilderness Trout’

 If you would like to know more simply drop me an email at firstname.lastname@example.org

 A Brief Bio.

 I studied art and design at the ‘Winchester School of Art’ in England where I was exposed to a flood of creative thinking and had the opportunity to explore many forms of visual creative expression.
 While drawing and painting were important to me, I needed to earn a living so I opted to follow a more commercial creative pathway.
 This led to a career that included commercial graphic design, illustration, web and interactive design, marketing and brand management, and broader communications management.

 A move into the academic world saw me teach Visual Communication, culminating in leading degree programmes such as Computer Graphic Design at the University of Waikato, where I drew upon my commercial experience to guide final year students.
 I was particularly interested in the potential of combining visual and written communication to engage and inform audiences.

 Technological advances provided many opportunities to develop ideas around visual communication.
 I found myself working predominantly on material for screen based output, such as websites and interactive CD Roms.
 Technology continued to advance at an extraordinary rate and my work became increasingly strategic, using my experience to combine new media with more traditional communications planning and implementation.
-My current role as a Communications Manager combines the management of diverse communication channels with a keen interest in sustainability and environmental restoration.
+I worked for a decade as the Communications Manager for a national NGO where I combined the management of diverse communication channels with a keen interest in sustainability and environmental restoration.

-While using technology in a creative way is rewarding, my artisan instincts lured me back to drawing and painting… breathing life into a blank canvas provides me with huge satisfaction.
+While using technology and communication in a creative way remains rewarding, my artisan instincts continue to lure me back to drawing and painting.

 Copyright Notice – all artwork on the Wilderness Trout website is protected under copyright and must not be used in any way without the express written permission of James Barnett.